machinat/sociably/website/docs/dependency-injection.md

 ### Standard Services

 Machinat defines some standard services which are commonly used while making conversational apps.
-Like recognizing intents, fetching users' profile and accessing chat state.
+Like recognizing intent, fetching an user’s profile and accessing chat state.

 Here is an example to put them together: